 The quality of drinking water in Germany is good or very good.
 It is regularly monitored at short intervals and complies with the stringent quality requirements of the Drinking Water Ordinance.

-Studies carried out for the German Environmental Survey of the Federal Environment Agency show that the quality of drinking water in private homes also depends on the pipes and fittings and can be different from that in water works depending on the treatment processes used.
+Studies carried out for the German Environmental Survey of the German Environment Agency show that the quality of drinking water in private homes also depends on the pipes and fittings and can be different from that in water works depending on the treatment processes used.
 Since drinking water pipes made of lead were used in private homes up until the 1970s, some households still show higher lead contents in their drinking water because lead gathers in the water standing in the pipes at night.

-For more information on drinking water, please visit the Federal Environment Agency's website.
+For more information on drinking water, please visit the German Environment Agency's website.
 The site contains a detailed report (German) on the quality of drinking water in Germany as well as brochures with the most important facts about drinking water.